With extensive expertise in virology, small molecule and antibody

 AbbVie scientists bring decades of experience to the fight.

 AbbVie is participating in the Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) partnership led by the National Institutes of Health and the Foundation for the NIH (FNIH).
-The partnership brings together more than a dozen leading biopharmaceutical companies, the U.S. Centers for Disease Control and Prevention, the U.S. Food and Drug Administration and the European Medicines Agency to develop an international strategy for a coordinated research response to the COVID-19 pandemic.
+The partnership brings together more than a dozen leading biopharmaceutical companies, the U.S. Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA), and the European Medicines Agency (EMA) to develop an international strategy for a coordinated research response to the COVID-19 pandemic.
+AbbVie assets are being studied as part of the ACTIV-5 Big Effect Trial and ACTIV-1 Immune Modulators trial.
 Learn more.

 COVID R&D Alliance